Developerodin/vsc_CRM_Backend/EMAIL_API_GUIDE.md

 **POST** `/v1/common-email/send`

-Send a custom email with text and optional description.
+Send a custom email with text and optional description using beautiful HTML template.

 #### Request Body
 ```json